-6570 Saturday's Children
+6570 Saturday's Children Grades: 10-12 1.0 Credit

 This is the most advanced large ensemble at Capital High School.
-Members are required to have taken Men's Choir, Jubilettes, or Women's Choir or show exceptional ability.
+Members are required to have taken Tenor-Bass Choir, Jubilettes, Treble Choir, or show exceptional ability.
 This group is a touring choir.
-Members should be prepared to fund-raise for tours and traveling opportunities.
-Students will study music theory, sight reading, and music appreciation through class participation, performances and District Music Festival.
-Prerequisite(s): Audition and selection required.
+Members should be prepared to fundraise for tours and traveling opportunities.
+Students will study advanced music theory concepts, sight reading, and music appreciation through class participation, performances and District Music Festival.
+Prerequisite(s): Audition and selection required; Director's signature.